-- b.
+- i.
+[Unchanged] - ii.
+[Unchanged] - a.
+[Unchanged] - b.
 Berms shall comply with Section 5.5.3.A.v., with specific requirements as called out in Table 5.5.3.B.ii.f. - c.
-The landscape area, if adjacent to parking and vehicular use areas not between the right-of-way and the principal building, shall be planted to achieve a minimum opacity of ninety (90) percent 90 percent during the summer and eighty (80) percent 80 percent during the winter.
-The landscape in this area shall provide an intermittent continuous visual obstruction height of thirty-six (3636) inches, plus the required canopy/evergreen or subcanopy trees required per Table 5.5.3.B.ii.f.

-- d.
-All landscape areas between the right-of-way and parking areas that front on the required right-of-way greenbelt shall have a berm meeting the height requirements of the zoning district as specified in the Right-of-Way Landscape Screening Requirements Chart, and shall have a maximum slope of thirty-three (33) percent (three feet of horizontal plane for each one (1) foot of vertical height)33% and a crest as specified in the Right-of-Way Landscape Screening Requirements Chart (Table 5.5.3.B.ii.f).
-A landscape area shall be planted to provide visual interest and yet allow views into the site: - e.
-A landscape area shall be planted to provide visual interest and yet allow views into the site.
-Particular care should be taken in the arrangement of greenbelt plantings to provide a view of the street address from a 20-40 degree angle as you approach the building. - f.
-Parking areas in a Commercial/Office district with parking located between the principal building and right-of-way shall be planted at a reduced rate, per the greenbelt tree and subcanopy requirements called for in Table 5.5.3.B.ii.f (The berm and street tree requirements are the same as if the parking was not between the building and road).

-g.
-If a wall is provided in accordance with the city standard, a reduction of up to 33 percent of the required greenbelt plantings (not street trees) is allowed in the right-of-way greenbelt in front of the parking.
-This reduction does not apply in cases where parking is between the right-of-way and the building and required landscaping is already reduced.
+The landscape area, if adjacent to parking and vehicular use areasnot between the right-of-way and the principal building, shall be planted to achieve a minimum opacity of ninety (90) percent during the summer and eighty (80) percent during the winter.
+The landscape in this area shall provide an intermittent\continuous visual obstruction height of thirty-six (36) inches, plus the required canopy/evergreen or subcanopy trees required per Table 5.5.3.B.ii.f. - d.
+All landscape areas between the right-of-way and parking areas that front on the required right-of-way greenbelt shall have a berm meeting the height requirements of the zoning district as specified in the Right-of-Way Landscape Screening Requirements Chart, and shall have a maximum slope of thirty-three (33) percent (three feet of horizontal plane for each one (1) foot of vertical height) and a crest as specified in the Right-of-Way Landscape Screening Requirements Chart (Table 5.5.3.B.ii.f).
+A landscape area shall be planted to provide visual interest and yet allow views into the site. - e.
+Particular care should be taken in the arrangement of greenbelt plantings to provide a view of the street address from a 30-40 degree angle as you approach the building. - d.
+Parking areas in a Commercial/Office district with parking located between the principal building and right-of-way shall be planted at a reduced rate, per the greenbelt tree and subcanopy requirements called for in Table 5.5.3.B.
+(The berm and street tree requirements are the same as if the parking was not between the building and road). - e.f.
+If a wall is provided in accordance with the city standard, a reduction of up to thirty-three (33) percent of the required greenbelt plantings (not street trees) is allowed in the right-of-way greenbelt in front of the parking.
+This reduction does not apply in cases where parking is between the rightof-way and the building and required landscaping is already reduced. - f.g.

-- e.h.
 For a residential development abutting an arterial or minor arterial roadway, landscape buffers shall be installed and maintained along the entire property line abutting the right-of-way.
-In a single family site development, the required landscape buffer shall not be part of a residential unit or lot. - i.
-Necessary access ways from public rights-of-way through such required landscaped areas shall be permitted.
-The width of one such access way per street frontage may be subtracted from the lineal dimension used to determine the minimum number of trees required for greenbelt landscaping and street trees (see illustration in Table 5.5.3.B.ii.f, Footnote 17 below for points of measurement for each). - i.-The buffering shall not prevent visibility of the main building entry from the public rights-of-way.
+In a single family site development, the required landscape buffer shall not be part of a residential unit or lot.

+- g.h.
+Necessary access ways from public rights-of-way through such-required landscaped areas shall be permitted.
+The width of one such access way per street frontage may be s-but such access ways shall not be subtracted from the lineal dimension used to determine the minimum number of trees required for greenbelt landscaping and street trees (see illustration in Table 5.5.3.B.ii.f, Footnote 17 below for points of measurement for each). - h.i.\\\The buffering shall not prevent visibility of the main building entry from the public rights-of-way.